Go up

 Malaga Cathedral.

-It is one of the most significant monuments of the city, it stands out for its history and its architecture, for having several architectural styles.
-As well as being known for lacking its second tower, which was left unfinished, for this reason the people of Malaga know it as the "La Manquita".
+The Cathedral of the Incarnation of Malaga is another of the places to see in Malaga.
+It is one of the most significant monuments of the city, noted for its history and its architecture, for having several architectural styles.
+As well as being known for lacking its second tower which was left unfinished, for this reason the people of Malaga know it as the "La Manquita"..

 5. Museums to visit in Malaga